Must-See Attractions: Top 10 Things to Do

 The Ramparts and Gates

 Did you know that Québec is the only walled city north of Mexico?
 The walls and four gates that surround the Old City will make you feel like you’ve travelled back in time.

 With its many local shops and enchanting ambiance, this charming pedestrian street is sure to win you over.
 Known for its concentration of art galleries and fine bistros, Petit‑Champlain is a bona fide memory maker.

-This historical gem is where Québec City was officially founded.
+Place Royale, this historical gem, is where Québec City was officially founded.
 The unique period architecture testifies to the combined French and British influences so characteristic of the city’s built environment.

 Plains of Abraham

-On September 13, 1759, this giant urban park was the site of the famous Battle of Québec, the confrontation that decided Canada’s fate when the French lost the city to the British.
+On September 13, 1759, the giant urban park known as the Plains of Abraham was the site of the famous Battle of Québec, the confrontation that decided Canada’s fate when the French lost the city to the British.

 Citadelle de Québec